Skip to content

 Introduction

 In this article, we will discuss error reporting functions in PHP.
-Error reporting is an essential aspect of PHP development as it helps developers identify and fix issues in their code.
+Error reporting is an essential aspect of development, helping developers identify and fix issues in their code.
 We will cover the different error reporting functions available in PHP and how to use them effectively.

 The Importance of Error Reporting